Thanksgiving Recipes & Thanksgiving History

 What to do for Thanksgiving

 Consider creating a new Thanksgiving tradition for your family.
 It doesn’t have to be elaborate; the simpler the better.
 You might consider playing board games or card games.
 Maybe shout-out a Thanksgiving quiz, an American history quiz, or a family history quiz.
 Perhaps you can turn on the video recorder after everyone is done eating and share stories about the best thing or most interesting thing that happened in your life this year, or just anything interesting.
 If you have little ones in the group, they can do skits, perform tricks, tell jokes, or do a speech or musical presentation.
-Getting these recorded will be a very inexpensive treasure for your posterity.
+Getting these recorded will be very inexpensive treasures for your posterity.
 Consider creating a Thanksgiving posterboard whereon you can put photographs of everyone in attendance from each year.
-Maybe each board can represent a two or five year period.
+Maybe each board can represent a two- or five-year period.
 As the years roll on, these will become an anticipated part of Thanksgiving for many.

 Some Americans go out and serve the community, maybe at a homeless shelter or a soup kitchen.
 George Washington donated to those in jail on Thanksgiving Day in 1789, so they might count their blessings and brighten their hope for a better future.
 The main event for most Americans, though, is the dinner.

 You can invite the family to your house for an afternoon and evening of great food and drink, good fun and conversation, and warmed hearts.
 Don’t forget to include the shut-ins and those who don’t make themselves known very much.
-It’s also a good time to consider any who don’t have loved-ones with whom to share the evening; you might consider inviting at least one of them.
+It’s also a good time to consider any who don’t have loved ones with whom to share the evening; you might consider inviting at least one of them.
 Maybe you can ask all who come to your house to prepare just one dish to bring to the dinner, thus giving them an opportunity to serve, to make their own contribution.
 Some groups have a prayer before dinner, others don’t.
 Most dining rooms aren’t large enough for everyone, so diners often spill-over into the living room.
 Some turn on Christmas movies to watch, while others only have music playing, so as not to interfere with conversations.

 What do we eat for Thanksgiving Dinner?